SaifeelMomin/Project1---Team_BigBend/README.md

 ### Data Retrival

 In order to illustrate the relationship between the number of traffic events to the vehicle speed on Lamar Blvd. we utilized data from two APIs hosted on <a href="https://data.austintexas.gov" rel="nofollow">data.austintexas.gov</a>.
-There was a sizeable amount of data so we narrowed the lens on in this section to just Lamar Blvd.
+There was a sizeable amount of data so we narrowed the lens in this section to just Lamar Blvd.
 One API contained Bluetooth travel sensor data that showed the travel time and speed between various points.
 The second API listed traffic incident data.
 The Bluetooth data contained a large volume of records in which we stored the data on a MySQL database.
-We merged the two data sets into a single data frame to illustrate correlation between traffic events and the travel time.
+We merged the two data sets into a single data frame to illustrate correlation between traffic events and vehicle speed.

 ![Speed Data](traffic_incident_apis/data.austin/Images/speed_df.png)